AngelChloe/18-NoSQL-Social-Network-API/README.md

 API GET routes in Insomnia Core for users and thoughts show data and is displayed in a formatted JSON.
 API POST, PUT, and DELETE routes in Insomnia Core successfully create, update, and delete users and thoughts in the database.
 API POST and DELETE routes in Insomnia Core successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

+## User Story
+As A social media startup, I WANT an API for my social network that uses a NoSQL database.
+So that my website can handle large amounts of unstructured data.

 ## Table of Contents
 ​
 1. [Acceptance criteria](#acceptance-criteria)